abdullahshamail/GATCOM/Sphere/README.md

-Code for paper submitted MDM 2022:
+Code for paper published in ADBIS 2022:
-The 23rd IEEE International Conference on Mobile Data Management
+The 26th European Conference on Advances in Databases and Information Systems